Royal Lao Army Airborne: Structure and organization

 The RLA Airborne command strength varied considerably over time, comprising several hundred officers and enlisted men organized firstly into independent companies, then battalions grouped into regiments, and ultimately into brigades.
-The Laotian paratroopers were all airborne-qualified volunteers, and like their South Vietnamese ARVN Airborne Division counterparts, they received better pay, rations, quarters, and family benefits than the common RLA soldier.
+The Laotian paratroopers were all airborne-qualified volunteers, and like their South Vietnamese ARVN Airborne Division counterparts, they received (theoretically) better pay, rations, quarters, and family benefits than the common RLA soldier.
 They were also given high-quality leadership, with several former airborne commanders raising to the command of other RLA formations and FAR branches.

 By the late 1950s, the basic airborne unit in the Laotian ground forces had become the parachute battalion (Bataillon de Parachutistes – BP).
 A Laotian BP was organized according to the French Army model into a battalion headquarters (HQ) & support company, and three rifle companies.
 Each rifle company generally had an HQ section, and three to four commando sections (each broken into 12-men teams in the para-commando companies); sometimes a fourth heavy weapons company was added to the battalion, specially in the case of the para-commando battalions.
 This system of organization remained virtually unchanged throughout the Indochina and Laotian civil wars.

 Long-standing major airborne formations above battalion level, were virtually nonexistent at the time though between November 1960 and February 1965 the paratrooper battalions began to be brought together to form loosely organized Airborne Mobile Groups (Groupements mobiles aeroportées – GMs).
 This was a tactical expedient inherited from the French who had employed it previously during the First Indochina War.
 Being essentially a regimental-sized combat task-force, a typical Laotian GM consisted of two or three battalions' assembled for specific operations.
 Originally raised on a temporary basis, the Mobile Groups were re-structured in April 1961 as permanent units, and by late 1966 the RLA fielded three airborne regiments, GM 15, GM 21, GM 802, and the mixed GM 801.
 The Mobile Groups' structure was retained until August 1968, when all airborne GMs in the Laotian ground forces were abolished and replaced by four independent para battalions and two para-commando battalions.
-Late in the war, four para battalions created out of the dissolution of the 2nd Strike Division, were consolidated in May 1974 into the first truly large airborne formation of the RLA, the 7th Para Brigade.
+Later in the war, four para battalions created out of the dissolution of the 2nd Strike Division, were consolidated in May 1974 into the first truly large airborne formation of the RLA, the 7th Para Brigade.